VSustar/RFIDAZURE_1/README.md

 See [Github](https://github.com/VSustar/RFIDAZURE_2)
 ## Link to the Vid Sustar's RFID tracker WebPage
 See [Webpage](https://sustariot.azurewebsites.net/)
 (Webpage is currently down to preserve the costs...
-I will recreate the project with home server)
+I will recreate the project with VPS)

 ## Main References:
 * RFID from [Miguel André Balboa](https://github.com/miguelbalboa/rfid) and [Xukyo](https://www.aranacorp.com/en/using-an-rfid-module-with-an-esp32/)